Website Privacy and Cookies Policy (the “Policy”)

 - Riverside (Thames) Limited.
 Registered company number 6427503;

-- Thames Ship Repair Service Limited.
-Registered company number 4087659.
+- Cory Ship Repair Service Limited.
+Registered company number 4087659; and

-For the purpose of the EU General Data Protection Regulation ((EU) 2016/649) (GDPR) as amended from time to time (the “Act”), the data controller is Cory Environmental Holdings Limited who is responsible for our Sites.
+For the purpose of the EU General Data Protection Regulation ((EU) 2016/649) as amended from time to time (the “Act”)), the data controller is Cory Environmental Holdings Limited who is responsible for Our Sites.

 Our nominated representative for the purpose of the Act is the General Counsel and Company Secretary of Cory Environmental Holdings Limited.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the General Counsel at firstname.lastname@example.org
+If you have any questions about this privacy notice please contact the General Counsel at firstname.lastname@example.org

-You may give us information about you by filling in forms on Our Sites or by corresponding with Us by phone, e-mail or otherwise.
-This includes information you provide when you complete Our contact us form and when you report a problem with our Sites.
-The information you give us may include your name, address, e-mail address and phone number and personal description.
+You may give Us information about you by filling in forms on Our Sites (for example the ‘Contact Us’ form) or by corresponding with Us by phone, e-mail or otherwise.
+The information you give Us may include your name, address, e-mail address and phone number and personal description.